haroldthimbleby/improving-science/README.md

 * `make tidyup`

-    Remove all easily generated files, except the main PDFs and the large Git repositories needed for the pilot survey.
+    Tidyup before doing a git commit.
+Remove all easily generated files, and the large Git repositories needed for the pilot survey.
+Do not remove the main PDFs, or the Latex data include files.

 * `make zip`